LTP: A New Active Learning Strategy for CRF-Based Named Entity Recognition: Introduction

-When evaluating the effect of NER, most of the works only use the value of the token-level $F_1$ score or entity-level $F_1$ score.
+When evaluating the effect of NER, most of the works only use the value of entity-level $F_1$ score.
 However, in some cases, this could be misleading, especially for languages that do not have a natural separator, such as Chinese.
-And the NER task is often used to support downstream tasks, which prefer that all entities in the sentence are correctly identified.
-Figure \ref{fig:example} shows an example where only one token gets the wrong label (the corresponding token-level and entity-level $F_1$ values are $0.947$ and $0.857$).
-When this wrong result is used in the user intention understanding, the phone will be considered as the user demand rather than the phone cases.
-So \textbf{in this work}, we not only evaluate the token-level $F_1$ score but also the sentence-level accuracy.
+And the NER task is often used to support downstream tasks (such as QA, task-oriented dialogue), which prefer that all entities in the sentence are correctly identified.
+So \textbf{in this work}, we not only evaluate the entity-level $F_1$ score but also the sentence-level accuracy.

 We first experiment with the traditional uncertainty-based active learning algorithms, and then we proposed our own active learning strategy based on the lowest token probability with the best labeling sequence.
-Experiments show that our selection strategy is superior to traditional uncertainty-based active selection strategies in multiple Chinese datasets both in token-level $F_1$ score and overall sentence-level accuracy.
-Especially in the case of a large number of entity types.

-Finally, we make empirical analysis with different active selection strategies and give some suggestions for using them.
+Experiments show that our selection strategy is superior to traditional uncertainty-based active selection strategies in multiple Chinese datasets and English datasets both in entity-level $F_1$ score and overall sentence-level accuracy.
+Finally, we make empirical analysis with different active selection strategies.

 The remainder of this paper is organized as follows.
-In Section \ref{related_work} we summarize the related works in transfer learning and active learning.
-In section \ref{model} we introduce an NER model called Bert-CRF, and the active learning framework.
-Section \ref{strategies} describes in details the active learning strategies we propose.
-Section \ref{experiment} describes the experimental setting, the datasets, and discusses the empirical results.
+In Section \ref{sec:related} we summarize the related works in named entity recognition and active learning.
+In section \ref{sec:model} we brief introduced the data representation and CRF.
+Section \ref{sec:strategies} describes in details the active learning strategies we propose.
+Section \ref{sec:experiments} describes the experimental setting, the datasets, and discusses the empirical results.
+And the last section is the conclusion.